 You Have Chosen to Make Art, to Be an Artist

 Good for you.
 The world and the future need your thoughts, expressions, and creativity.
 You are free and encouraged to create art people want to buy.
 In fact, unless you consider making art a hobby, you must contemplate the desires of your buyer.
 You can make creative work they didn’t know they needed and wanted until they see it.
 That happens all the time.
-But, if you want your career to be a profitable business based on your creativity you must give the marketplace works they will want to buy.
+But, if you want your career to be a profitable business based on your creativity you must give the marketplace works art buyers desire and purchase.

 Does This Make You a Sellout?

 Are you selling out if you create artwork with commercial intent?
 Hardly.
 And, besides who’s the boss of that decision?
 Who gets to plant a “Sell Out” sticker on you?
 And, why should you give a tiny rat’s ass if someone thinks that anyway?
 Isn’t that their problem?
 Why should the concepts of commercial value and creative expression be mutually exclusive?
 Who made up that rule?
 And, how except in your gray matter can it matter or be enforced?

 You are free to go about your business and live your life the way you want.
 I suggest you avoid criminal and unkind activities, but beyond that go for it.
 Be wild.
 Be crazy.
 Be different.
 Be innovative and creative.
 Go ahead.
 Unapologetically, make art people clamor to buy.
 Be unabashed.
 Get out there and promote the daylights out of your art to create commotion, interest, and demand.
 You can do all that, and you have my guarantee that no “Sell Out” cops will ever confront you.